CrashCash/ZeroServer/README.md

 After this, it will be automatically started at boot time.

+### Operational Notes

+The motorcycle can handle only one Bluetooth connection at once, so there is a zero_server.py script that runs as a daemon and serializes the communication to the bike.
+It caches the socket and ensures it's properly closed.

-### More Example Code
+### Example Code
-These are like the examples from ZeroBT, except they use the intermediate server instead of talking to the bike directly.
+These are similar to the examples from ZeroBT, except they use the intermediate server instead of talking to the bike directly.

 charging_status_server - Short sweet charging status script for the command line.